comegrant/dbt_docs_test/projects/preselector/README.md

 ![Importance Vector](assets/importance-vector.png)

 Such a vector is used when computing what the error will be for all recipes.
-This also means that we can inject business logic into the algorithm, such as hittin the cost of food, which is important to make sure we do not spend too much.
+This also means that we can inject business logic into the algorithm, such as hitting the cost of food, which is important to make sure we do not spend too much.

 ## Get started